jon-harper/E34M1/docs/modules/rear.md

 !!! info "Based on work by [cuiviemen](https://www.printables.com/@cuiviemen_127292)"

-This modification of the the sideways inlet has clearance for the Beacon connector and a cutout with zip tie anchor for the USB cable.
-This inlet is compatible with both [dual horn](bottom.md#dual-horns-for-beacon) and [trihorn](bottom.md#trihorns-for-beacon) beacon ducts.
+This modification of the the sideways inlet has clearance for the Beacon connector and a chamfered bottom hole for a flat head cap screw (FHCS).
+This inlet is compatible with all Beacon ducts.

+!!! warning
     The inlet uses a **flat head cap screw** to secure the duct to the bottom horns.
 This screw may be left out if necessary, but may provide a less secure seal for the duct. `screw_cap.stl` is used to cover the screw so that it cannot loosen and contact the Beacon connector.

 [**Revision:**](#revision-history) v0.1